 France: Country and Foreign Investment

-France has a geographically varying climate, with a temperate zone in the north, a continental zone in the middle, a Mediterranean zone in the south, and a mountainous Alpine climate in the east.
-France has some of the most diverse forests in Europe, with 28% of the country's land area being covered by more than 140 species of trees.
+France has a variable climate and topography, with a temperate zone in the north, a continental zone in the middle, a Mediterranean zone in the south (le Midi), and a mountainous Alpine climate in the east.
+There are still unspoilt areas, beautiful villages seemingly untouched by time.
+France also has some of the most diverse forests in Europe, with 28% of the country's land area covered by more than 140 species of trees.